usnistgov/FIPS201/_Appendix/accreditation.md

 The entire spectrum of activities in the PCI and DPCI accreditation methodology is divided into the following four
 phases:

-- initiation
+- initiation,
-- assessment
+- assessment,
-- accreditation
+- accreditation, and
-- monitoring
+- monitoring.

 The initiation phase involves communicating the goals of the assessment/accreditation to the key personnel of the PCI and DPCI organization and the review of documents, such as the PCI and DPCI operations plan.
 In the